Who doesn’t love having their picture taken?

 Many professional photographers shoot business portraits.
 “Executive portrait” not only sounds more prestigious but it also sounds more expensive, doesn’t it?

-Having business photos done is often perceived by company employees to be the adult version of school picture day.
-But business portraits do serve a real and valuable purpose.
+Business photos are often perceived by company employees to be the adult version of school pictures.
+But business portraits serve a real and valuable purpose.

 The cliché but still accurate phrase is “image is everything.”
 The easiest way to boost business is to look and act professional.
 Connecting with the customer is more important than just having a good product or service.

-Shouldn’t a well-run and professional business be represented by well-produced, professional photography?
+A well-run and professional business should be represented by well-produced, professional photography.
 If a company couldn’t be bothered to present their own employees in a good light then how will that company treat its customers?

-Earlier this year, I received a request from an insurance company to do portraits of its key people for use on their web site.
-The communications director said he was embarrassed that none of the people shown on their web site actually worked at the company because they were all stock pictures.
+I received a request from an insurance company to do portraits of its key people for use on their web site.
+The communications director said he was embarrassed that none of the people shown on their web site worked at the company because they were all stock pictures.

-Why do some businesses present themselves to the public by using pictures of fake employees, pretend executives and even imaginary offices?
+Why do some businesses misrepresent themselves by using pictures of fake employees, pretend executives and even imaginary offices?

-• Avoid wearing white, bold colours or anything with strong (or just plain weird) patterns.
+• Avoid wearing white, bold colours or anything with strong patterns.
 A white shirt under a dark jacket is fine.
 The only point of interest in a business portrait should be the person’s face and not the purple stripes on their yellow shirt or the bright pink flowers on their blouse.

 • Short sleeves are always a fashion faux-pas :-) .
 You may have arms like an champion athlete but the picture will be out-of-season for at least half of the year.
 Plus, it’s important to keep the focus on the face and not the arms.

 • No low-cut necklines, strapless tops, t-shirts or collarless shirts.
-No turtlenecks, hats or flamboyant jewelry, either.
-Also, it should be obvious but, no Christmas sweaters with elves and reindeer.
-However, if your business makes nothing but low-cut, strapless Christmas sweaters and elf hats, then we might do portraits with those.
+No turtlenecks, hats or flamboyant jewellery.
+It should be obvious but, no Christmas sweaters with elves and reindeer.

 • A smile is absolutely necessary.
 It really is.
 Not a huge toothy grin but an expression that shows you’re approachable, friendly and positive.
 Even the worst, over-spending, caught-with-his-pants-down politician smiles on their re-election signs because they know it will help win public opinion.
 The secret is smiling with your eyes.